Giovanni van Bronckhorst: Feyenoord

 In 2017–18, Feyenoord opened the season by winning the 2017 Johan Cruyff Shield on penalties against Vitesse.
 On 17 December 2017, the team won 7–0 away at Sparta Rotterdam in the Rotterdam derby.
-The team again won the KNVB Cup, with a 3–0 final victory over AZ Alkmaar on 22 April 2018; it was the tournament's 100th final.
+The team again won the KNVB Cup, with a 3–0 final victory over AZ on 22 April 2018; it was the tournament's 100th final.

 On 24 January 2019, Van Bronckhorst announced that he would be leaving Feyenoord after the 2018–19 season.

 Guangzhou R&F

-On 4 January 2020, Van Bronckhorst signed with Chinese Super League side Guangzhou R&F. He came 11th in his only season, then quit in December so he could return to his family.
+On 4 January 2020, Van Bronckhorst signed with Chinese Super League side Guangzhou R&F. He finished 11th in his only season, then quit in December so he could return to his family.

 Rangers

 On 18 November 2021, Van Bronckhorst was appointed manager of Rangers, 20 years after leaving as a player.
 He replaced Steven Gerrard, who had moved to Aston Villa.

 On his Rangers managerial debut, he won 2–0 at home to Sparta Prague in the UEFA Europa League group stage; on his Scottish Premiership debut on 28 November, he won 3–1 at Livingston.
 A run of seven consecutive league wins from his debut ended with a 1–1 draw at Aberdeen on 18 January 2022, and a series of ten unbeaten league games under his management ended on 2 February with a 3–0 loss at Celtic, ceding first place to the rivals.
 Van Bronckhorst's Rangers did not recover first place in the league, which went to Celtic under their new manager Ange Postecoglou.
 On the European front, the team made their first continental final since 2008 with knockout victories over Borussia Dortmund, Red Star Belgrade, Braga and RB Leipzig.
 They lost the 2022 final to Eintracht Frankfurt on penalties.
 Days later, Rangers won the Scottish Cup final 2–0 against Hearts for their first such trophy since 2009, having earlier beaten Celtic in the semi-finals.
 Rangers qualified for the 2022–23 UEFA Champions League group stage under van Bronckhorst, but then suffered six consecutive defeats in that tournament and fell nine points behind Celtic in the 2022–23 Scottish Premiership.
 Van Bronckhorst was sacked by Rangers on 21 November, during the World Cup break.